 Where can I find a reading list for the entrance exam?

 There is no official reading list for the entrance exam.
-The exam is meant to test reading comprehension, English proficiency, and individual thinking – it does not focus so much on factual knowledge of specific academic texts, but on your abilities to understand and analyze ideas put forth in the given textual excerpt.
+The exam is meant to test reading comprehension, English proficiency, and individual thinking – it does not focus so much on factual knowledge of specific academic texts, but on your abilities to understand and analyse ideas put forth in the given textual excerpt.

 If you would like to prepare for the exam, you can start by reading relevant academic books – works of Hannah Arendt or José Ortega y Gasset should provide a good starting point.
-However, you don’t have to limit yourself to these authors – reading and analyzing any sort of academic literature relevant to the study program you are applying for should give you the skills necessary to pass the exam.
+However, you don’t have to limit yourself to these authors – reading and analysing any sort of academic literature relevant to the study programme you are applying for should give you the skills necessary to pass the exam.